 This is another simple and easy guide for people like me, who can never remember the correct URL.
 Logging a ticket with Episerver DXC's managed services team is pretty easy.
 You can log tickets via the online portal here:

-The portal's log in page should look something like this.
 When you sign up with DXC you should have been given one (or more) support accounts.
-If you haven't got one of these and you need one, in your monthly DXC call I suggest you raise it :P
+If you haven't got one of these, ask your account director to hook you up 😈😈

+The portal's login page should look something like this.
 One thing to note, the portal doesn't have a forgotten password feature, so if you forget your password, it's a little more complicated than clicking a resend password reminder, so make sure you use something you won't forget!
 Otherwise, make sure you have the support number to hand 🤪🤪

 Logging a ticket is as simple as clicking the